dsyer/js-modules/README.md

 Hello World
 ```

-You can also use our simple library in the browser in exactly the same way (start a webserver with `python -m http.server 8000` if you need it):
+You can also use this simple library in the browser in exactly the same way (start a webserver with `python -m http.server 8000` if you need it):

 ```html
 <html>